Distributional GFlowNets with Quantile Flows: Related Work

 \section{Related Work}

 \paragraph{GFlowNets.}

-Since the proposal of \citet{Bengio2021FlowNB,Bengio2021GFlowNetF}, the field has witnessed an increasing number of work about GFlowNets on different aspects.
-From a methodology and understanding perspective, \citet{Malkin2022TrajectoryBI} propose the trajectory balance algorithm to improve the credit assignment in long trajectory training data; \citet{Malkin2022GFlowNetsAV,Zimmermann2022AVP} analyze the connection with variational methods with expected gradients coinciding in the on-policy case ($\pi=P_F$), and show that GFlowNets outperform variational inference with off-policy training samples; \citet{Pan2022GenerativeAF} develop a framework to enable the usage of intermediate reward in GFlowNet to assist the flow exploration in the search space, and further build connection with unsupervised RL methods; \citet{Jain2022MultiObjectiveG} investigate the possibility of doing multi-objective generation with GFlowNets.
+Since the proposal of \citet{Bengio2021FlowNB,Bengio2021GFlowNetF}, the field has witnessed an increasing number of work about GFlowNets on different aspects. \citet{Malkin2022GFlowNetsAV,Zimmermann2022AVP} analyze the connection with variational methods with expected gradients coinciding in the on-policy case ($\pi=P_F$), and show that GFlowNets outperform variational inference with off-policy training samples; \citet{Pan2022GenerativeAF,pan2023better} develop frameworks to enable the usage of intermediate signal in GFlowNets to improve credit assignment efficiency; \citet{Jain2022MultiObjectiveG} investigate the possibility of doing multi-objective generation with GFlowNets; \citet{pan2023stochastic} introduce world modeling into GFlowNets; \citet{Pan2023PreTrainingAF} propose an unsupervised learning method for training GFlowNets; \citet{MaBakingSI} study how to utilize isomorphism tests to reduce the flow bias in GFlowNet training.
 Regarding probabilistic modeling point of view, \citet{Zhang2022GenerativeFN} jointly learn an energy-based model and a GFlowNet for generative modeling, and testify its efficacy on a series of discrete data modeling tasks.
-Further, \citet{Zhang2022UnifyingGM} analyze the modeling of different generative models, and theoretically point out that many of them are actually special cases of GFlowNets.
+It also proposes a back-and-forth proposal, which is adopted by \citet{kim2023local} for doing local search.
+Further, \citet{Zhang2022UnifyingGM} analyze the modeling of different generative models, and theoretically point out that many of them are actually special cases of GFlowNets; this work also builds up the connection between diffusion modeling and GFlowNets, which is adopted by conitnuous sampling works \citep{lahlou2023theory,Zhang2023DiffusionGF}.
 Different from the above efforts, this work aims at the opening problem of learning GFlowNet with a stochastic reward function.
+GFlowNet also expresses promising potential in many object generation application areas. \citet{Jain2022BiologicalSD} use it in biological sequence design; \citet{Deleu2022BayesianSL,NishikawaToomey2022BayesianLO} leverage it for causal structure learning; \citet{Liu2022GFlowOutDW} employ it to sample structured subnetwork module for better predictive robustness; \citet{robust-scheduling,zhang2023let} utilize it for combinatorial optimization problems; \citet{zhou2023phylogfn} learn a GFlowNet for Phylogenetic inference problems.